-- Direct employees to community-, state-funded or federally-funded mental health centers with free or low-cost services.
-FindTreatment.gov offers a confidential and anonymous source of information for persons seeking treatment facilities in the United States for substance use, addiction and/or mental health problems. - Display posters and other materials about crisis hotline numbers, such as the 988 Suicide & Crisis Lifeline, which offers 24-hour, toll-free, confidential support - Search for online or local support groups.
+- Search for online or local support groups.
 Someone in recovery or a trained therapist often leads these groups.
 You may find an in-person group at a church or community center in your area.
 Mental Health America and The National Alliance on Mental Illness have published lists of online support groups. - Make use of free mindfulness apps you can share with employees.
-Note that many apps have never been studied or evaluated in clinical trials, and the Food & Drug Administration doesn't regulate these services, So you may want to use the One Mind Psyber Guide to select an app that's right for your organization.
+Note that many apps have never been studied or evaluated in clinical trials, and the Food & Drug Administration doesn't regulate these services.
+But One Mind and the American Psychiatric Association offer app guides and professional reviews.